 Fung Lam holds the distinction of being the first Hong Kong composer ever commissioned by the BBC.
 He has to date written over ten orchestral works, including three commissions for the BBC (Unlocking, BE and Endless Forms) and two commissions for the HK Phil (Rong and Quintessence).

-Besides concert music, with a focus primarily on orchestral composition, he has also composed for dance, theatre, multi-media works and sound installations.
 These include the multi-media crossover concert entitled Hong Kong Episodes (2015), for which he is one of two co-composers and its conductor.
 Since its premiere in Hong Kong, this production has toured to London, Taipei as well as no less than six cities in Mainland China.

 Fung Lam was the Director of Artistic Planning with the HK Phil in 2017-19.
 In addition to delivering two seasons of programmes (2018/19 and 2019/20) that have been described by the media as “widely praised” and “struck a fine balance between tradition and innovation”, he also established the orchestra’s first ticketed chamber music series (HK Phil x Tai Kwun) and the orchestra’s first education platform for emerging composers (The Robert H. N. Ho Family Foundation Composers Scheme).
 He was responsible for introducing more than 40 world and regional premières, often alongside core classical repertoire, to the Hong Kong audiences, and for presenting debut collaborations with artists such as Hiromi and Max Richter.